 Preparing for Construction

-This part of the project took quite some time as I had no experience in construction of this magnitude.
-There were lots of techniques and terminology I had to google while going through the plans.
+This part of the storage shed construction took quite some time as I had no experience in construction of this magnitude.
+I had to google lots of techniques and terminology while going through the plans.

 Also I can’t tell you how much of a resource youtube was for me.
 With each part of the construction process in the plans, I had to picture myself actually doing the work to know if it was within my skill set and if I had the correct equipment.